Dance Like Nobody's Watching (song)

 "Dance Like Nobody's Watching" is a song by Australian rapper Iggy Azalea and American singer-songwriter Tinashe.
-It was released on 21 August 2020, intended as the lead single from Azalea's third studio album The End of an Era.
+It was released on 21 August 2020, intended as the lead single from Azalea's third studio album The End of an Era (2021).
 It was later revealed that it would no longer serve as a lead single and would be a standalone single.

 Background and release

 After teasing a new song under the title "DLNW", Azalea later revealed the title to be "Dance Like Nobody's Watching", a collaboration with American singer, songwriter Tinashe.
 The duo had previously collaborated on the remix of "All Hands on Deck" from Tinashe's debut album, Aquarius (2014).
 Following this, Tinashe was supposed to be the opening act for Azalea's The Great Escape Tour (2015), though it was ultimately cancelled.
-The song was originally released as the first single for Azalea's new album, End of an Era, but was later scrapped and issued as a stand-alone single.
+The song was originally released as the first single for Azalea's then-upcoming album, The End of an Era (2021), but was later scrapped and issued as a stand-alone single.

 A lyric video was released on August 21, 2020, at midnight EST, upon song release.
 The video features behind-the-scenes photos and videos from the cover art shoot.
 The song was released on digital outlets on August 21.